joerivandervelde/fair-schemas/README.md

 |-----------|---------------------------------|
 | name      | Name of the active license.     |
 | url       | URL where license can be found. |

+## Design principles for the syntax
+* we prefer explicit definitions over magic.
+E.g. if you are ducktyping (e.g. using different flavors of a table) then the standard should make exlpicit if you assume particular columns to be present (e.g. via refLabel you can indidate what columns you expect in a lookup).
+* semantic data types.